hbr/alba-lang-examples/docs/ind_class_list_basic.md

         alba.base.core
     end

-    {: Makes the following declaration available:
+    {: The use clause makes the following declaration available:

        class
            LIST[A]